Advanced Clinician Series: Ankle and Foot

 It will take place from 8:00 am CST to 1:30 pm CST.

 This activity has been approved by the Texas Board of Physical Therapy Examiners for 5.50 CCUs for PTs and PTAs.

-- Ankle and foot anatomy
+- Identify relevant ankle and foot anatomy

 A specialist in podiatric medicine, Dr. Aaron Albers provides surgical and nonsurgical treatment for the full range of foot and ankle disorders, including sports injuries, structural abnormalities, diabetic foot, and nerve disorders.
 Dr. Albers is board certified by the American Board of foot and ankle surgery.

 - Doctor of podiatric medicine, Barry University, Miami

 - Podiatric residency, Kingwood medical center, Houston, where he focused on foot and ankle surgery, reconstructive rearfoot and ankle surgery, trauma and sports injuries, diabetic foot management and limb salvage/wound care.

 - Texas native